zlatangoralija/sendemails/README.md

 ##SendEmails repository

 SendEmail Repository has 3 main functions:
- 1. Send all emails through single SendEmail job, if email fails, save it to database
+ 1. Send all emails through single SendEmail job, if email fails, save it to database with its content
  2. Get all failed emails from database
  3. Resend single or all failed emails